-Prior to the introduction of the scheme, there were a lot of reported accidents and fatalities in the construction site.
-This is because workers do not have sufficient safety and health awareness and are only after finishing the job.
+Prior to the introduction of the scheme, there were a lot of reported accidents and fatalities on the construction site.
+This is because workers do not have sufficient safety and health awareness and only finish the job.
 Since the scheme’s inception in 1995, the number of fatalities on the site has significantly reduced.

 Advantages of passing the CSCS test